addyosmani/myQuery/README.md

+Note: This repo is a work in progress and is not yet ready for stable usage.
+We're heavily refactoring it and will announce once it's ready.

 myQuery is a miniature JavaScript DOM manipulation library, modelled around the jQuery API.
 It's written as a proof-of-concept for education purposes so that developers wishing to learn about JavaScript fundamentals like:

 <ul>